jakemobley/csv_atlas/README.md

 ## GETTING STARTED

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running locally.

-This assumes you have python3 and pip already installed on your machine.
+dependencies are python3 and pip.

 ### Clone repository to desired location
 ```